breedx2/noshare/README.md

 python /path/to/noshare.py $@
 ```

+Don't forget to `chmod 755 /path/to/noshare`.

 **Option 3** -- Run `python /full/path/to/noshare.py` each time (blah)

 ## setup

+Now that you've got the client available, you need to do a one-time configuration.

-Run `noshare config` and enter the host, port, and keyfile.
+Run `noshare config` and enter the host and port that your admin gave you,
+and the path to the private key corresponding to the pubkey you gave to your admin..
 The result will be saved in `~/.noshare` and looks like this:

 ```